Skip to main content

 Language Learning

-Link rot happens and I no longer have the list of German and Spanish resources I used to help fulfill the "foreign language" requirement of homeschooling my sons under California law.
+Link rot happens and I no longer have the list of German and Spanish resources I used to help fulfill the foreign language requirement of homeschooling my sons under California law.
 One of them chose German and the other chose Spanish.

 Some thoughts: